Best Bean-to-cup coffee machines to buy

 SAGE / BREVILLE The Barista Touch

 This is a great upgrade from the Barista Express machine.
-It has an easy to use touchscreen here to do everything from grinding the beans to brewing the coffee, and frothing the milk.
+It has a super fast start-up, and an easy to use touchscreen to do everything from grinding the beans, to brewing the coffee, and frothing the milk.
 Yet you can still adjust all three controls until you get the texture, taste and temperature to suit you … then save it as a formula the machine will easily recreate for you at the touch of a button !

 This machine creates a milk to the creaminess or micro-foam and temperature you desire but still you get to deliver it in the traditional way through the steam wand.
-The machine has a selection of coffees for you to choose from but you can save 8 of your own personal customisations.
-If you don’t fancy the touch screen options then you can go back to the barista express with its buttons and dials instead.
+The Barista Touch has a selection of coffees for you to choose from but you can save 6 ( 8 for the Breville version in the U.S.) of your own personal customisations.
+If you don’t fancy the touch screen options and want something more manual then you can go back to the Barista Express with its buttons and dials instead.

 Conclusion: Why you should buy the Barista Touch espresso machine